babab/projectpad/README.md

 directory.

 ## Using projectpad

+You'll never have to cd /home/user/projects/work/projectX again.
+Well, ok once maybe, to add the directory to your list.
+In short, daily usage will look like this:
+- `g` cd to the project/directory you were working on
+- `s` pick a directory from your list and immediately cd to it

 In your console/shell, change the directory to a 'project' path.
 Then add the current directory/project by running: